Kelly, Kushner tension simmers amid West Wing uncertainty

 But he's not intending to leave his position in the near-term.
 And Kelly has told colleagues that be believes Kushner should continue in his job for now, and thinks he'll be able to manage his portfolio even without the top-level clearance.

 Trump, meanwhile, has been frustrated by the media coverage of his senior adviser and son-in-law in recent days, telling associates that Kushner is being treated unfairly and that the media has been unnecessarily tough on him.
+He has also complained that Kelly appears to be making enemies both inside and outside the White House.

-And others in the West Wing have expressed exasperation at the constant stream of damaging information that's directed his way.
+Others in the West Wing have expressed exasperation at the constant stream of damaging information that's directed his way.

 "I think that there are people out there gunning for folks inside all of the time," said Kellyanne Conway, the presidential counselor, on Fox News.
 "You know, since the moment we arrived here, folks have been throwing logs in our path."